ascndia/shadcn-parser/README.md

-# shadcn html to shadcn parser
+# shadcn html to jsx  parser

 This project provides a Python-based tool for parsing precompiled shadcn HTML into ShadCN components using Beautiful Soup.
 It simplifies the process of transforming raw HTML into reusable and styled components.